Gin-Quin/Fa/documentation/architecture/modules.md

 fa develop
 ```

-By default, and if you have the `bun` platform selected, your code will be compiled to Javascript and executed via the `bun` runtime.
+By default, and if you have the `bun` platform selected, your code will be compiled to JavaScript and executed via the `bun` runtime.

 This allows much faster iteration and debugging than traditional low-level languages.